dustinpfister/blog_posts/_posts/js-call-object.md

 layout: post
 categories: js
 id: 370
-updated: 2019-08-12 14:49:38
+updated: 2020-07-08 09:49:35
-version: 1.6
+version: 1.7
 ---

 The Call object in javaScript is used as a way to store local variables this contrasts with the global object which is the top most name space where variables are stored.
 So the call object is a way to help keep the global name space from becoming polluted by giving javaScript developers as way to have a separate collection of variables that are only local to a functions call object.

-This is not to be confused with the [call method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) of a function that can be used to set the value of the this keyword for a function.
+This is not to be confused with the [call function prototype method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) of a function that can be used to set the value of the this keyword for a function.
 Another term for the call object in javaScript would be the [activation object](http://dmitrysoshnikov.com/ecmascript/chapter-2-variable-object/#variable-object-in-function-context), this term might also be used as a way to eliminate confusion.
 So in this post I will be writing about the call object, and function scope local variables in javaScript.

 <!-- more -->